He-aD/console-game/README.md

 - data: contain characters and abilities data json files
 - lib: external lib installed manually
 - src: all c++ source files (convention: *.h* in *public* folders, *.cpp* in *private* folders)
-- exe: game executable just in case there is a problem